Queen's Business School

 Queen’s University Belfast is a member of the Russell Group, and the School is a globally renowned centre for high-impact academic and policy research with close links to industry.
 81% of the School’s research was deemed to be world-leading or internationally excellent in the UK’s 2021 Research Excellence Framework.

-The School is accredited by EQUIS, AMBA, Small Business Charter, and has served as a PRME Champion institution since 2020.
+The School is triple-crown accredited by EQUIS, AMBA, AACSB.
+Additionally, it holds a Small Business Charter award, is a PRME Champion, and has an Athena Swan Bronze Award.
 As a member of the Global Business School Network, the School is connected through strategic partnerships across the world.
 In 2023, Queen’s Business School was ranked 1st in the UK for Graduate Prospects for Accounting and Finance (Times Good University Guide).

 QBS is located in Riddel Hall, a B1 listed building, designed by W. H. Lynn in 1913.
 The facility, set in 11 acres of beautiful parkland, is situated within the Stranmillis Conservation Area adjacent to the main university campus.
 The site comprises a purpose-built business school building and Postgraduate and Executive Education Centre with conference facilities.